shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-basic-implementation.md

 ---

-# Microsoft Invest - universal pixel basic implementation
+# Microsoft Invest - Universal pixel basic implementation

 With the most basic implementation of the universal pixel, you can track page views and identify the URLs driving them.
 Setting up the basic